stjude/cis-x/src/seed/README.md

 # cis-X seed

-`cis-X seed` is a command to download and generate a set of common reference files used by cis-X.
+`cis-X seed` downloads and generates a set of common reference files required by cis-X.

 ## Prerequisites